-In our opinion, except for matters as described in the Basis of Qualified Opinion Section, the accounting and other records required by the Act to be kept by the Company and by those subsidiary corporation incorporated in Singapore of which we are the auditors have been properly kept in accordance with the provisions of the Act.
+In our opinion, the accounting and other records required by the Act to be kept by the Company and by those subsidiary corporations incorporated in Singapore of which we are the auditors have been properly kept in accordance with the provisions of the Act.

-The engagement partner on the audit resulting in this independent auditors' report is Ms. Ong Bee Yen.
+The engagement partner on the audit resulting in this independent auditor's report is Ms. Ong Bee Yen.